akira23456/NextRoundAI---Showcase/README.md

 ---

 ## 🎯 Why I built this
 Interview prep is often generic and ineffective.
-I built NextRoundAI to provide **real, personalized feedback** so candidates can actually improve — not just practice.
+I built NextRoundAI to provide **real, personalized feedback** so candidates can actually improve, not just practice.